 The very first step of tracking your physical IBS symptoms and the food that you are eating is to create your food diary template.

 You can do this in a notepad or simply use a blank piece of paper.
-You can also keep a record on your phone, or I’ve had clients who like to create their template on the computer.
+You can also keep a record on your phone, or create a template on the computer.
 So what do you include?

 You want to divide your template into four columns and write down the following information for each day: